michaelm4320/portfolio-website/README.md

         - **Set up Node.js**: Uses the `actions/setup-node@v2` action to set up Node.js version 16.
         - **Install Dependencies and Build Frontend**: Runs the `npm install` and `npm run build` commands in the `portfolio-website-react-app` directory.
-        - **Run Unit Tests with Vitest**: Runs the `npm run test:unit` command to execute unit tests using Vitest.
         - **Start Development Server**: Starts the Vite development server and runs it in the background.
         - **Run End-to-End Tests with Playwright**: Runs the `npm run test:e2e` command to execute end-to-end tests using Playwright.